-Imagine a scenario where all centralised forms of information have disappeared in a calamity.
+Imagine a scenario where centralised silos of information from this era have disappeared in a calamity.
 When future historians uncover records in the widely distributed crypto currency ledgers they reassemble an image of lives lived.
 A ‘Doomsday Blockchain’.

 “It is easier to imagine the end of the world than to imagine the end of capitalism.
 We can now revise that and witness the attempt to imagine capitalism by way of imagining the end of the world”.
 Fredric Jameson (2013)

-As a collective of four; designers, educators, technologists and theorists, we are seeking opportunities to develop and test metaphors for the blockchain that can resonate with the public.
+As a collective of four; designers, educators, technologists and theorists, we are seeking opportunities to develop and test metaphors for the blockchain that can resonate with the public and present opportunities for public research and improved understanding.

 Doomchained addresses the theme of ‘data culture’ by exploring and visualising the Bitcoin blockchain as a tangible artefact, a universal blockchain ‘tuner’ for exhibition and personal use.
 The current financial value of Bitcoin is currently 95 billion dollars with 14 million wallets in use.
 Yet, the aim of this project is to engage with the blockchain not as a financial tool but as a social and cultural artefact that is forming the first publically owned supercomputer.
 It’s patterns and affordances are shaping our political forms of organisation and conforming a lasting record of our daily lives.

-As active individuals we each have long term investment in ‘free research’ over a wide range of interests as well as experience with UK and international commercial and academic environments.
+As active individuals we each have long term investment in ‘free research’ over a wide range of interests as well as experience with UK, international commercial and academic environments.
 Together we look forward to an intensification of exchange and wider sharing of knowledge publicly.

 Dr. Christian Nold is known for his large-scale participatory mapping projects that have been run in 16 countries and involved thousands of participants, with Bio Mapping and currency activism such as Bijlmer Euro.
 He is based at UCL and currently managing an EU funded project on participatory and DIY science.